kimanikevin254/onehouse-cdc-pipeline-demo/README.md

     hudi-cdc-zookeeper         confluentinc/cp-zookeeper:latest        "/etc/confluent/dock…"   zookeeper         4 minutes ago   Up 4 minutes   2888/tcp, 0.0.0.0:2181->2181/tcp, [::]:2181->2181/tcp, 3888/tcp
     ```

-6. Run the datalake infrastructure.
+6. Run the data lakehouse infrastructure.
 This will launch Hadoop HDFS, Hive Metastore and Spark which are needed to process, store, and query the data once it is captured from the source database:

     ```bash
-    docker compose -p cdc-datalake -f datalake-docker-compose.yml up -d --build
+    docker compose -p cdc-lakehouse -f lakehouse-docker-compose.yml up -d --build
     ```

     If you have run this before and your Hive Metastore has some data, use the commands below instead to avoid running into any issues (such as the Hive Metastore not starting properly):